-The council normally has 49 Councillors, also known as Members, from 24 wards within the district.
+The council normally has 49 Councillors (also known as Members) from 24 wards in the district.

 Following the District Council elections on 5 May 2022, the council consists of 19 Conservative, 17 Labour & Co-operative and 13 Liberal Democrat Members.

 Councillors are elected to represent a ward for a four year term.
 In three out of a four year cycle an election is held for a third of the council seats.
 An election for Hertfordshire County Councillors is held in the fourth year of the cycle.
 Find out more about elections and voting here.

 Duties of a councillor